goranpjevic/primes-app/readme.md

 a gui app, created with [ltk](http://www.peter-herth.de/ltk/) for generating prime numbers.

-the program checks for primes with a naive test and the [Miller–Rabin primality test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test).
+the program checks for primes with a naive test and the [miller–rabin primality test](https://en.wikipedia.org/wiki/miller%e2%80%93rabin_primality_test).

 ## features